Azure/SimuLand/1_prepare/configureM365Defender.md

 ![](../resources/images/prepare/configureM365Defender/2021-05-05_14_mde_create_account.png)

-4. Once your account is created, it will automatically take care of step number 3 (Set up prefereces).
-Click on `Start using Microsoft Defender for Endpoint` to continue.
+4. Once your account is created, it will automatically take care of step number 3 (`Set up preferences`).
+If not, it will ask you where you want to store the data ('US','UK', etc).
+You will also be able to set data retention (default 180 days).
+Next, click on `Start using Microsoft Defender for Endpoint` to continue.
+You will get a message that says `To experience Microsoft Defender for Endpoint, you need to onboard and test at least one device.
+You can also onboard devices later.`.
+Click `Proceed anyway`.

 ![](../resources/images/prepare/configureM365Defender/2021-05-05_15_mde_start_using_mde.png)